High Resolution and High-Speed Live Optical Flow Velocimetry: High frequency and high resolution Live computing and post-processing performance

 Live performances were measured by streaming image pairs directly from the camera to the workstation and increasing the acquisition rate until system overruns (dropped frames, rejections, or errors) appeared.
 As in the offline tests, the images served purely to measure computational speed.

-Figure~\ref{fig:perf_live} shows the number of velocity fields computed per second during the experiment as a function of the size of the images.
-The computing speed also scales linearly with the image size, similarly to the off-line case.
-Of course the performances also depends on the chosen OFV parameters, especially the number of PSL.
-Despite the impact of the data transfer from the camera to the GPU, the computing speeds measured during live measurements are still very good and, to our knowledge, unmatched: $\sim1000$ to $\sim1400$ velocity fields are computed per second for 1~Mp images, depending on the desired inter-frame displacements, i.e. number of PSL.
-For 4~Mp images, which are the standard for PIV, $380$ to $460$ velocity per second are computed, depending on the number of PSL.
-Even for large images the performances are very good: $160$–$190$~Hz for 10~Mp mages and $80$–$95$~Hz for 21~Mp images.
+Figure~\ref{fig:perf_live} shows the number of displacement fields computed per second during the experiment as a function of the size of the images.
+The computing speed also scales linearly with the image size, similarly to the offline case.
+Of course the performance also depends on the chosen OFV parameters, especially the number of PSL.
+Despite the impact of the data transfer from the camera to the GPU, the computing speed measured during live measurements remain notable, and we are not aware of higher published rates for comparable image sizes and dense displacement fields: from $\sim1000$--$\sim1400$ displacement fields can be computed per second for 1~Mp images, depending on the desired inter--frame displacements (i.e. number of PSL).
+For 4~Mp images (a common format for PIV), $380$--$460$ displacement fields per second can be computed, depending on PSL.
+For large images the system maintains high performance: $160$--$190$~Hz for 10~Mp images and $80$--$95$~Hz for 21~Mp images.

-The difference between off-line and Live performance decreases with increasing image size.
-It likely reflects driver/OS scheduling overheads that cap GPU task refresh for small problem sizes on a Window system.
-As the image size (and thus work per frame) grows, this overhead becomes comparatively negligible, and offline and Live performances align.
+The difference between offline and Live performance decreases with increasing image size.
+It likely reflects driver/OS scheduling overheads that cap GPU task refresh for small problem sizes on a Windows system.
+As the image size (and thus work per frame) increases, this overhead becomes comparatively negligible, and offline and Live performances align.